 Seasoned shoppers will find high-end labels like Michael Kors, Kate Spade and Kendra Scott.
 For antiques, venture to 45th & State Line, where you’ll find a charming collection of traditional and vintage.

 Places to eat

 Sidewalk cafes and patios on the Plaza just can’t be beat.
-See for yourself and rest your heels at local institutions like The Classic Cup (seafood and sandwiches), Zócalo (modern Mexican cuisine) or Gram & Dun (comfort food with libation pairings).
-Plaza III Steakhouse is an iconic local establishment, serving local farm-raised beef and those famous Kansas City Strips.
+See for yourself and rest your heels at local institutions like The Classic Cup (seafood and sandwiches) and Gram & Dun (comfort food with creative drink pairings).

 Explore Brush Creek